-Carbon monoxide poisoning is the most common poison-related cause of hospitalization and death in the wake of hurricanes.
-It is called a "silent killer" because there are no odors or specific symptoms that signal a problem.
-When people use generators improperly - too close to homes, in garages, or outside bedroom windows - carbon monoxide can seep in and sicken or even kill.
+Carbon monoxide is called a "silent killer" because there are no odors or specific symptoms that signal a problem.
+When people use generators improperly - too close to homes, in garages, or outside bedroom windows - carbon monoxide can seep in and sicken or kill.
 Open windows or outside garage doors do not provide adequate ventilation for generators or other gas-powered equipment.